-Tracking Trump's assault on community developmentThe Democracy Collaborative is deeply concerned that the antipathy or outright hostility of both the current administration and the current Congressional majority to the federal infrastructure of community development will translate into irreparable harm to the low income communities, especially communities of color, who continue to struggle with the legacy of decades of disinvestment, discrimination, and dispossession.
+Tracking the assault on community developmentThe Democracy Collaborative is deeply concerned that the antipathy or outright hostility of both the current administration and the current Congressional majority to the federal infrastructure of community development will translate into irreparable harm to the low income communities, especially communities of color, who continue to struggle with the legacy of decades of disinvestment, discrimination, and dispossession.
 We believe—along with the rest of the community development field—that robust, effective federal action is necessary to expand the access of marginalized communities to affordable housing, good jobs, and an equitable share in America's prosperity.
 In order to help communities across the country—both rural and urban—speak up in a moment in which the administration has made clear its intentions to scale back or dismantle these key federal frameworks, we will be tracking the new federal attacks on inclusive community development here, along with state-level measures enabled and encouraged by the new federal context.

 Among other reductions and elimination in funding for popular programs like the Corporation for Public Broadcasting, a memo from the OMB proposes cuts to the funding for the Neighborhood Reinvestment Corporation, which operates under the name NeighborWorks, and which provides key training and technical support for community developers across the country.
 According to the Neighborworks America website, "for every $1 of federal appropriation we award, NeighborWorks organizations are able to attract another $91 to expand local impact."

 The GOP hopes to repeal federal approval for state auto-enrollment retirement savings plans for private workers.
 Resolutions have been passed by the House and has now been received by the Senate.